Optogenetic System

 1. Using jumper wire to connect the +ve and -ve side of the 20-way PCB headers from each side

-2. Connect and solder solder the two +ve side
+2. Connect and solder solder the two +ve sides (line connectign the top and bottom of the board in the figure below)

-3. *connect and solder the 20-way PCB headers into the recessed place to establish the series connection.*
+3. Connect and solder the 20-way PCB headers into the recessed place to establish the series connection (yellow rectangles in figure below)

 Series_connection_LED_PCB.PNG